cainam/home-cluster-deployment/ansible/README.md

 - consider helm_options for build (to have tags considered or: make new section in yaml to consider both)
 - gatways have to be kicked by e.g. kubectl delete pod -n istio-ingress gateway-xxx-yyy to use the new image injected via webhook => include this in the playbook
 - set limit_namespace if limit_application is set
-- nodeselector: purge configs on nodes not required anymore